Home / Recipes / Recipe Type / Tarts & Pies / Easy Italian Cheese and Tomato Pie

 I have made this pie quite a few times, with both savory and puff pastry dough and either are quite delicious, it really depends on your preference.

-Tomato pie on a wooden board.
+Tomato cheese pie on a white board.

 More Fresh Tomato Recipes